jschaefer619/VOSviewer_triplet_translator/README.md

 This will utilize the triplet dataset included in the repository as input.
 This will then output the results in the 'output' directory.

 The 3 arguments NODE_COL_NAME_1 EDGE_COL_NAME NODE_COL_NAME_2 are required.
-These arguments specify which column names within the input .csv data are to be represented as 'sending' nodes, edges, and 'receiving' nodes respectively.
+These arguments specify which column names within the input .csv file are to be represented as 'sending' nodes, edges, and 'receiving' nodes respectively.

 All other arguements are optional.

-A helpful arguement for use specifically with discrimination triplets (or other triplets with sufficient metadata) is the -f or --include_formatted_html argument.
+A helpful arguement for use specifically with the included triplets is the -f or --include_formatted_html argument:

 ```
 python vosviewer_triplet_translator.py subjects relations objects -f
 ```

-This will make the .json output contain much more specialized metadata for semantic triplets.
+This will make the .json output contain specialized metadata for the included dataset.
 However, this argument will throw an error if more general data is used as an argument.

 #### A Note on Input and Output paths